superg3m/PCT/README.md

 # Building
-- debug: ./c_build.ps1 -BuildType debug -Build
+- debug: pwsh ./c_build.ps1 -BuildType debug -Build
-- release: ./c_build.ps1 -BuildType release -Build
+- release: pwsh ./c_build.ps1 -BuildType release -Build

 c_build is an open source build system for c/c++.
 The commands that are run on your computer are transparently shown